Jhonatanssal/JS-RestaurantProject/README.md

 To get a local copy up and running follow these simple example steps:

-- Open your terminal and run this command `https://github.com/jssarrazolaa/JS-RestaurantProject.git`
+- Open your terminal and run this command `git clone https://github.com/jssarrazolaa/JS-RestaurantProject.git`

 ### Prerequisites